Explainability as statistical inference: Introduction

 In this paper, we propose \textbf{LEX (Latent Variable as Explanation)} a modular self-interpretable probabilistic model class that allows for instance-wise feature selection.
-LEX is composed of three different modules: a predictor, a selector, and an imputation scheme.
-We show that up to different optimization procedures, other existing amortized explanation methods (L2X \cite{chen2018learning}, Invase \cite{yoon2018invase}, and REAL-X \cite{jethani2021have}) optimize an objective that can be framed as the maximization of a LEX model.
-LEX can be used either ``In-Situ,'' where the selector and predictor are trained jointly, or ``Post-Hoc,'' to explain an already learned predictor.
-We propose two new datasets to evaluate the performance of instance wise feature selection and experimentally show that using multiple imputation leads to more plausible selection.
+LEX is composed of four different modules: a predictor, a selector, an imputation scheme and some regularization.
+We show that up to different optimization procedures, other existing amortized explanation methods (L2X, \citealt{chen2018learning}; Invase, \citealt{yoon2018invase}; REAL-X \citealt{jethani2021have}; and rationale selection \citealt{lei2016rationalizing}) optimize a single objective that can be framed as the maximization of the likelihood of a LEX model.
+LEX can be used either ``In-Situ'', where the selector and predictor are trained jointly, or ``Post-Hoc'', to explain an already learned predictor.
+Through the framework formulation, we carefully evaluate the importance of each module and identify the imputation step as a potential limit.
+To conduct properly this empirical assessment, we propose two new datasets to evaluate the performance of instance-wise feature selection and experimentally show that using multiple imputation leads to more plausible selections, both on our new datasets and more standard benchmarks.
+These new datasets could also be used to assess different intepretability methods beyond our framework.